-It is important to note that compliance with clause 16.1 of the licence will not be achieved until an electronic copy of the completed Distribution Datasheets has been received by the ERA.
+Compliance with clause 4.5 of the licence is only achieved when an electronic copy of the completed Distribution Datasheets has been received by the ERA.

 After the ERA has reviewed a licensee's Distribution Datasheets and the licensee has addressed any comments the ERA may have, the ERA will instruct the licensee to publish the Datasheets on the licensee's website by a date specified by the ERA, in accordance with clause 13.3 of the Code of Conduct.